rht-labs/enablement-docs/4-an-enslaved-hope/README.md

 #### 1b - Arachni Scan
 > _Arachni is a feature-full, modular, high-performance Ruby framework aimed towards helping penetration testers and administrators evaluate the security of web applications._

-1. Create an object in `inventory/host_vars/ci-cd-tooling.yml` called `arachni` with the following content for our Arachni slave:
+1. Create an object in `inventory/host_vars/ci-cd-tooling.yml` called `arachni` and add the following variables to tell your template where to find the slave definition to be built.

 <kbd>📝 *inventory/host_vars/ci-cd-tooling.yml*</kbd>
 ```yaml